 The laws regarding child custody are much easier to understand with the assistance of qualified Gainesville attorneys.
-At The Law Office of Silverman, Mack & Associates, our lawyers can help you understand child custody laws and establish the most suitable child custody and visitation arrangement for your family.
+At Silverman and Mack, LLC, our lawyers can help you understand child custody laws and establish the most suitable child custody and visitation arrangement for your family.

 What Is Child Custody?

 Child custody refers to the total care of a child.
 Child custody laws are established to dictate which parent will obtain legal and physical custody over a child.
 Legal custody refers to a parent’s ability to make executive decisions for the child, such as the child’s educational, medical, and religious decisions.
 The legal custodial parent may also establish how the child shall be disciplined in order to instill positive character traits.
 Meanwhile, parents with physical custody reside with the child in the same home.
 Contact us for more information or to speak with a child advocate attorney.

 Florida child custody requirements address both sole custody and joint custody.
 Sole custody allows one parent to have both legal and physical custody over the child.
 In order to obtain sole custody over a child, custody hearings are required.
 Evidence must be presented that supports that sole custody is required, including the following.

 It's best to contact a divorce attorney in Gainesville, FL, for assistance with obtaining sole custody over a child, as Florida's child custody laws can be complex and overwhelming.

 - The parent is incarcerated or unable to be in the child’s life

 - The other parent does not desire to take care of the child

 - The other parent has an alcohol/drug addiction problem